Get Your Home Ready for the Holidays

 Little details can make all the difference: surfaces on which guests can leave their wallets, phones and keys; a dish in which to store jewelry; a floor-length mirror to help them get ready in the morning; a stack of your favorite books to peruse, or a jug of water and glasses will all help your guests feel right at home.

 Invite your guests to sit with plenty of seating

 The host with the most is always prepared to welcome guests at a moment’s notice.
-Key to this is ample seating; from sofas to armchairs to dining chairs, ensuring your visitors can relax in comfort should be a priority.
+Key to this is ample seating; from sofas to armchairs to dining chairs, ensuring your visitors can relax in comfort should be a priority if you're getting ready for the holidays.
 “For long, lazy dinners,” says Sue, “use your most comfortable chairs with extra cushions.”
 Our signature Stafford chairs are designed specifically with long dinners in mind, with cushioned seats for extra comfort and a narrow silhouette to fit more people around the dining table.

 In the sitting room, a large sofa decorated with plump throw pillows will keep guests happy all afternoon long.
 Be sure to include a couple of armchairs for those who aren’t fans of sharing.
 Ottomans and footstools, such as our signature Costellini, double as spare seating for impromptu gatherings.
 If you have a fireplace, arrange a few floor pillows by its side so guests can warm up after a cold winter walk.

 Keep the drinks flowing with a DIY home bar